2021-2022 Financial Condition of the Association

 I am pleased to report that we continue to enjoy a stable financial picture.
-Since most of our revenue comes from the dues we collect from our members, the source of our stability lies in the membership growth we have worked hard to maintain for the past eight years.
-While we have experienced a decline in overall membership with the end of organizing dues, we have kept revenue stable as a result of signing new members up at the normal dues rate.
-We have coupled that with prudent checks and balances to ensure that expenditures are in line with the budget approved by the Board, making necessary adjustments as appropriate.
+The source of our stability lies in the membership growth we have worked hard to maintain during the Pandemic and continue to grow today.
+We are off to a great start with increased membership numbers this year versus the last few years.
+Since most of our revenue comes from the dues we collect from our members, we have been able to keep revenue fairly stable as a result of signing new members up at the normal dues rate.
+And, as in previous years, we have coupled that with prudent checks and balances to ensure that expenditures are in line with the budget approved by the Board, making necessary adjustments as appropriate.

 TSTA has three dedicated Funds created by the Board to help maintain our financial stability.
 These are the Cash Management Reserve Fund (CMR), the Capital Improvement and Technology Fund (CIT) and the Building Maintenance and Real Estate Investment Fund (BMRE).